viktoria-hurtisova/WFA_Convertor/README.md

 #### Input parameters

-The parameters for decoding an image must bein the following format:
+The parameters for decoding an image must be in the following format:

 ```
 decode <WFAFile> [depth]